PanyiDong/InsurAutoML/README.md

 >
 > 6. Regression/Classification: perform regression/classification models to fit the datasets.

-With the new update, cutomized/personalized preprocessing methods and models are supported by using the `additional.py` file as additional input.
-In the file, there's also a template of how to write the methods and correpsonding hyperparameter space.
+With the new update, customized/personalized preprocessing methods and models are supported by using the `additional.py` file as additional input.
+In the file, there's also a template of how to write the methods and corresponding hyperparameter space.

-Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file (`pickle` file).
-Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and only fit the optimal pipeline, which can save the training time (for optimization).
-On test dataset Employee Future prediction, the over 3 minutes training time can be reduced to 2.1 seconds reproduction time.
+Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file (`pickle` file, file name may vary by experiments, controlled by argument `model_name` in Python interface, or `train_data` + "_model" in command line interface).
+Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and directly use the optimal pipeline, which can save the training time (for optimization).
 Fitted models, preprocessed train/test datasets, hyperparameter settings for each trials will also by stored in `tmp` folders for inspection.
 (Both `model` and `tmp` are changeable arguments if you prefer other names.)

 ### Configuration